chayanchatterjee/starter-hugo-academic/content/event/Presidency/index.md

 ---
-title: 'Listening to the Cosmos': How do we Detect and Localize Gravitational Waves in Real Time?
+title: Listening to the Cosmos: How do we Detect and Localize Gravitational Waves in Real Time?
 [Invited Talk]

 event: Invited Talk at Presidency University, Kolkata
 event_url: ''